redarling/minishell-42/README.md

 ### Credits

-This project was developed collaboratively with [Andrii Syvash](https://github.com/redarling).
+This project was developed collaboratively with [Ismaël Mehdid](https://github.com/ismaelmehdid).